-Newport County manager Michael Flynn is set to stay with the Exiles despite being the odds-on favourite to take the vacant Lincoln City job.
+Newport County manager Michael Flynn is set to stay with the Exiles despite having talks over the vacant Lincoln City job.

 The County boss is set to remain at Rodney Parade as the Imps continue to seek a successor to Danny Cowley.

 Flynn had said it was "flattering" to be linked with the League One club.

 Flynn, 38, has been linked with several roles having taken Newport from almost certain relegation to the play-off final in two seasons.

 "There was an approach over the weekend, the club gave me permission to speak to them, I spoke to them and I made the decision that I've got a job to do here and that was that," Flynn said after their 1-1 draw at Macclesfield on Tuesday evening.

 "It's always flattering that you're wanted by people because it goes to show you're doing a good job and I think you've seen the players' reaction tonight that they're comfortable with the decision I've made.

 "Newport is a special football club, it's been through hell and back, and... they're a special group of fans."

 Flynn took over at Newport in March 2017 and led the club to League Two safety, having been 11 points adrift of safety when he assumed command.